British artists' suppliers, 1650-1950 - D

 Nathan Drake (1727-87) was a leading artists’ colourman from the 1750s to the 1780s.
 He was the son of the Rev. Thomas Drake of Norham, Northumberland and married Jane Jones in 1753 (see Joseph Hunter, ‘Famillae Minorum Gentium’, Harleian Society, vol.38, 1895, p.511, vol.39, 1895, p.1162; information kindly supplied by Jayne Jackson, September 2012).
 As such he was a cousin of the York painter of the same name, Nathan Drake (1726-78).

 Nathaniel Drake, colourman, took out insurance for £300 on his household goods, utensils and stock in his dwelling house in James St in Covent Garden on 26 September 1750.
-He was recorded in James St in 1750 as a subscriber to John Werge’s A Collection of original poems, Stamford, 1750, and he was again recorded there the following year (Gentleman’s Magazine, vol.21, November 1751, p.527).
-He was sometimes described as Nathaniel Drake, as for example in 1751 and, when acting as an agent selling prints for Thomas Worlidge, painter in Bath, in 1757 (General Advertiser 27 November 1751, Daily Advertiser 26 April 1757, Public Advertiser 20 December 1757).
+He was recorded in James St in 1750 as a subscriber to John Werge’s A Collection of original poems, Stamford, in 1751 in the Gentleman’s Magazine (vol.21, November 1751, p.527) and in rate books, both as Nathan and as Nathaniel in James St, 1751-62, and Long Acre, 1762.
+He can be found as Nathaniel elsewhere, as for example when selling prints for Thomas Worlidge, painter in Bath, in 1757 (General Advertiser 27 November 1751, Daily Advertiser 26 April 1757, Public Advertiser 20 December 1757).
 He was said to have been elected a member of the Society of Arts, 1763 (Whitley 1928, vol.1, p.332), but his nomination, as Mr Nathan Drake, Colourman, was declined on 5 April 1763 (Royal Society of Arts, Manuscript Subscription Book, 1754-63, examined by Suzanna Walker).
 He was listed in Mortimer’s Universal Director, 1763, as Nathaniel Drake, Long Acre.
 By this time he had taken over the business of Robert Keating (qv), who had died in 1758.

 Shortly before his death, Nathan Drake was bequeathed £100 by Redmond Simpson, musician and portrait collector (information from Jayne Jackson).
 In his own will, made 17 January and proved 12 March 1787, Nathan Drake left a life interest in much of his estate to his wife, Jane, and then to his son Richard.
 He specifically permitted his wife to carry on his trade as colourman, which she may have done for a period since directory listings continue until 1790.
 A sale was advertised in March 1788 of his household furniture, plate, linen, china, pictures, prints and books (but not his stock-in-trade), to take place on his premises at 52 Long Acre (World 8 March 1788).
 His wife died the following year (General Evening Post 26 November 1789).